-- 1. The setting employs a qualified BSW/MSW social worker who can serve as a field instructor, or is willing to make provision for qualified supervision to complement agency services (see field instructor qualifications below). - 2.
+- 1. The setting employs a qualified BSW or MSW social worker who can serve as a field instructor, or is willing to make provision for qualified supervision to complement agency services (see field instructor qualifications below). - 2.
 The setting provides services that will expose students to the experiences required in the program's field learning plan and meet the program's competencies for field instruction. - 3.
-The setting can offer opportunities for students to engage in social work services, assuming a workload of a BSW senior and MSW foundation- or advanced-level social worker under the supervision of a field instructor. - 4.
-The setting can offer opportunities for students to engage in the full range of social work service provision on the micro, mezzo, and macro levels of practice for foundation-level practicums, or opportunities for students to engage in specialized social work service provision for advanced-level practicums. - 5.
+The setting can offer opportunities for students to engage in social work services, assuming a workload under the supervision of a field instructor. - 4.
+The setting can offer opportunities for students to engage in the full range of social work service provision on the micro, mezzo, and macro levels of practice for senior-level opportunities for students. - 5.
 The setting will accommodate for one hour of weekly field instruction per student. - 6.
-The setting is able to supply adequate workspace, equipment and access to needed resources for students to learn and perform their duties in a professional manner. - 7.
-The setting will provide release time for field instructors to attend trainings and workshops offered to supervisory personnel working with students.
+The setting is able to supply adequate workspace, equipment and access to needed resources for students to learn and perform their duties in a professional manner.

+7. The setting will provide release time for field instructors to attend trainings and workshops offered to supervisory personnel working with students.

-Note: In order to make the best matches available, the BSW/MSW Programs recommend placements based on having screened perspective settings and students.
+Note: In order to make the best matches available, the BSW Program recommends placements based on having screened perspective settings and students.
 Students and agency field instructors accept the placement after an on-site interview of the student.